Webster Schroeder High School

 National Honor Society

 The Webster Schroeder High School chapter of the National Honor Society is made up of juniors and seniors who have been selected based on the criteria of scholarship, service, leadership, and character.
 Every junior and senior who carries an average of 90 or above is contacted through email and invited to fill out activity a candidate's form which chronicles their activities in 9-11 grades.
 Points are assigned for all activities in school, in the community as well as work and honors.
 High school faculty and staff are also asked to evaluate each student on the basis of character, service, and leadership.
 Points are assigned to these responses as well.
 The information gathered on the identified students is then forwarded to a selection committee made up of faculty from all academic areas that evaluate and make final selections for membership into the National Honor Society.
 Seniors have the same opportunity in November of their senior year to complete the candidate's form.
 Once selections have been made, each member is expected to tutor, raise funds and attend all meetings of the Webster High School chapter of the National Honor Society.
+Members are also required to complete 10 hours of service each year and participate in NHS sponsored service projects.

 Dr. Exner & Ms Reusch

-The Sexual and Gender Equity (SAGE) club is a group whose purpose is to create awareness and educate on the lesbian, gay, bi-sexual, transgender, and questioning (LGBTQ) community.
+The Sexuality and Gender Equity (SAGE) club is a group whose purpose is to create awareness and educate on the lesbian, gay, bi-sexual, transgender, and questioning (LGBTQ) community.
 We strive to create a safe learning environment for all and work to promote an openness and understanding of diversity.
 Anyone who supports the mission of this club is welcome to participate.

 Schroeder Snow Sports